For many organizations, the transition to the cloud for data storage is inevitable.

 Amazon Web Services (AWS) is one of the more secure CSPs, helping organizations protect their data, AWS accounts, applications, and infrastructure from unauthorized access.

-AWS services are constantly changing, and include identity and access management (IAM), logging and monitoring, encryption and key management, network segmentation, and standard DDoS protection.
+AWS services constantly change, including Identity and Access Management (IAM), logging and monitoring, encryption and key management, network segmentation, and standard DDoS protection.

-One advantage of the AWS Cloud is that it allows you to scale up and innovate while maintaining a secure environment and paying only for the services you need.
+One advantage of the AWS Cloud is that it allows you to scale up and innovate while maintaining a secure environment and paying only for the needed services.

-AWS security also offers a number of benefits including visibility and control over services, easy integration, regular monitoring, data encryption services, and a large ecosystem of security partners.
+AWS security also offers some benefits, including visibility and control over services, easy integration, regular monitoring, data encryption services, and a large ecosystem of security partners.

-AWS provides a number of compliance-enabling features, allowing organizations to achieve a higher level of security at the scale they need.
-For CISOs, that’s appealing: cloud-based compliance offers a lower cost of entry and easier operations by providing more oversight, security control, and central automation.
+AWS compliance provides several enabling features, allowing organizations to achieve a higher level of security at the scale they need.
+For Chief Information Security Officers (CISOs), that’s appealing: cloud-based compliance offers a lower cost of entry and easier operations by providing more oversight, security control, and central automation.

-Using AWS means you get the benefit of the many security controls that it operates, which reduces the number of security controls that your organization needs to maintain.
+Using AWS means you benefit from its many security controls, which reduces the number of security controls your organization needs to maintain.

 Ultimately, a properly secured cloud environment results in a compliant environment.

-AWS is certified compliant with global standard-setting bodies including CSA, ISO, PCI DSS, and SOC; as well as specific U.S. regulations including FedRAMP, FISMA, HIPAA, NIST, and more.
+AWS is certified compliant with global standard-setting bodies, including Cloud Security Alliance (CSA), PCI DSS, and System and Organization Controls (SOC), as well as specific U.S. regulations, including FedRAMP, HIPAA, National Institute of Standards and Technology (NIST), and more.

-This does not necessarily mean, however, that the way data is stored within AWS is compliant.
-Moving your IT infrastructure to an AWS cloud environment means that you must share responsibility for securing your data and information with the CSP.
+However, this does not necessarily mean that the way data is stored within AWS is compliant.
+Moving your IT infrastructure to an AWS cloud environment means you must share responsibility for securing your data and information with the CSP.

-The shared responsibility model reduces the burden on your organization because AWS operates, manages, and controls IT components from the host operating system and virtualization layer down to the physical security of the facilities in which the services operate.
+The shared responsibility model reduces the burden on your organization because AWS operates, manages, and controls IT components from the host operating system and virtualization layer to the physical security of the facilities where the services are used.

-At the same time, AWS customers must comply with regulations that apply to how they use services, consume applications, and store data in the cloud.
+At the same time, AWS customers must comply with regulations on using services, consuming applications, and storing data in the cloud.

 Essentially, AWS is responsible for the security of the cloud.
 Its customers (meaning you) are responsible for security in the cloud.

-AWS customers are responsible for managing the guest operating system, including installing updates and security patches.
+AWS customers manage the guest operating system, including installing updates and security patches.
 They are also responsible for managing associated application software, as well as the configuration of the AWS-provided security group firewall.
 In other words, AWS provides security tools, but your enterprise must activate and configure them.